Jocomol/weatherstation/install_script/README.md

-# Jocomol/wheaterstation/install_script
+# Jocomol/weatherstation/install_script

-This folder creates scripts that are used while installing the Wheaterstation.
+This folder creates scripts that are used while installing the weatherstation.

 ## Files